kinmanlam/serverless-coffee-workshop/instructions/content/4-integration-testing/2-sam-acelerate/_index.en.md

 Great!
 But can it be done faster?
 Yes!

 ## AWS SAM Accelerate ##
-AWS SAM Accelerate is a collect of tools and additonal features designed to speed up common development operations such as deploying code changes.
+AWS SAM Accelerate is a collection of tools and features designed to speed up common development operations such as deploying code changes.
 We will use the `sam sync` command to see how we can simply making code changes to Lambda functions.

 1. `sam sync --stack-name serverlesspresso-backend --code --watch`
 * `--code`: Limits the syncing to Lambda code changes.
 SAM template changes will not be synced.